 - 1. Leave the icing area (by changing altitude or turning back or even continuing on the same course if clear air is known to be immediately ahead). - 2.
-Maintain airspeed above 119 KIAS until final approach and landing. - 3.
 Flap extension is limited to the APP position.

 With an inoperative ice protection system, set both POWER levers to MAX and leave icing conditions as soon as possible.
 In heavy icing conditions, it may not be possible to maintain altitude or proper glide path on approach; in this case, it is imperative that a safe airspeed be maintained, the stall warning system may not function and there may be little or no pre-stall buffet with heavy ice loads on the wing leading edges.